TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 The Docker Compose setup doesn't automatically delete old data.
 This could lead to storage issues over time if not managed properly.

-If you decide to stop using this setup, you can use `docker-compose down` to stop and remove all the containers.
+If you decide to stop using this setup, you can use `docker compose down` to stop and remove all the containers.
 However, in a non-local setup, additional steps may be required to ensure that all data is securely deleted.